Moh-Snoussi/event-instructor/README.md

 - Event-instructors-class usage

 ## Inline
-Inline usage is like is showing in the quick start section
+Inline usage is like what was showing in the quick start section

 ### - Subscribe/addEventListener
 ```